 What will you study?

-In the Junior Sophister (third) year, the molecular medicine course will provide a broad knowledge and understanding of various fundamental science disciplines, biochemistry, cell biology, immunology, genetics and microbiology and some topics unique to the molecular medicine course as listed below.
+In the Junior Sophister (third) year, the molecular medicine course will provide a broad knowledge and understanding of various fundamental science disciplines, biochemistry, immunology, genetics and microbiology and some topics central to the molecular medicine course as listed below.

 Molecular medicine topics include:

 • Stem cells and gene therapy